 You don’t have to worry about backlinks.
 Google offers a “nofollow” attribute that you can apply to comment links — any link with the rel=”nofollow” attribute won’t be considered when determining page rankings.

-The good news is, with your WordPress site, all links in comments have the nofollow attribute applied by default.
+The good news is, with your WordPress site, all links in WordPress comments have the nofollow attribute applied by default to protect against comment spamming.
 In 2019, however, Google updated its approach to how it handles these links: